isomerpages/sndgo-corp/_community/1a-smart-nation-ambassadors.md

 ---
-title: Be A Smart Nation Ambassador
+title: Smart Nation Ambassadors
 permalink: /community/smart-nation-ambassadors
 third_nav_title: "Smart Nation Ambassadors"
 ---

+# Assist The  Community As An Ambassador Today!

 ![Smart Nation Ambassdors at an event](/images/community/SNA-smart-Nation-U.jpg)

 The Smart Nation Ambassadors program was launched in January 2019.
 We now have over 1,600 volunteers who have stepped up and brought the Smart Nation message to fellow Singaporeans through roadshows, engagement activities and digital clinics.